General Magic: Spinoffs and myTalk (1998–2000)

 While Portico ran its voice portal business, the original handheld group was spun off in 1998 as Icras.
 The new company sold the Magic Cap OS as hardware named DataRover and focused on vertical market systems.

 General Magic announced a major licensing deal and investments from Microsoft in March 1998.
 The deal gave Microsoft access to certain intellectual property, and helped General Magic move toward integrating Portico with Microsoft products.

 The OnStar Virtual Advisor was developed at this time as well for General Motors.

-In 1999, the Marketing Team developed a separate consumer product called MyTalk.
+In 1999, the marketing team developed a separate consumer product called MyTalk.
 Created by Kevin Wray, the MyTalk product was a success and went on to win the Computerworld Smithsonian Award for the first commercially successful voice recognition consumer product.
 Today MyTalk was also listed in the permanent Smithsonian Museum collection.
-Because of the product's momentum, the intent was to spin off Hayes’ group with Wray leading the product management.
+Because of the product's momentum, the intent was to spin off Hayes' group with Wray leading product management.
 However, because of failure to agree on technology licensing terms, the spin-off stalled.